impost0r/hellscape/README.md

 <p align="center"><img src="https://i.imgur.com/tM1awwR.png" height="500"></p>

+##### Hellspawn
+Hellspawn.sh is a Bash script that should generate a secure seed for use with Hellscape.
+It can be invoked independently or as follows -
+`-fplugin-arg-hellscape-seed=$(bash hellscape.sh)`

+Result is as follows:
+➜  ~ bash hellspawn.sh
+-5700624975265256851

 ### Adding a custom pass

 If you ever get stuck, reference one of the existing passes, they're well documented.
 That being said, the general idea is as follows: